Hybrid Office Design: 4 Data-Driven Tips

 - Informs choice of furniture and amenities, e.g. lockers in areas with higher desk sharing ratios

-2) Adjust the sizes and types of meeting rooms based on actual use.
+2) Right-size meeting rooms based on actual occupancy.

 For most organizations, that is.
 Yours could be different.